Information for the public

 Having good blood glucose control before and during pregnancy will help to keep you and your baby healthy.

-You should be offered a monitor and testing strips to test your blood glucose if you don't already have them.
+If you are not offered continuous or flash glucose monitoring, you should be offered a monitor and testing strips.
 Your diabetes care team will give you advice about how often to test.
 If your medications are changed to try to lower your blood glucose level, you should test more often than usual.

 Your care team should talk with you about how to control your blood glucose, and agree ideal (or target) levels with you that are manageable without causing hypoglycaemia.
 You should usually aim for the following levels:

-between 5 and 7 mmol/litre before breakfast ('fasting' level)
+between 5 mmol/litre and 7 mmol/litre before breakfast ('fasting' level)

-between 4 and 7 mmol/litre before meals at other times of the day.
+between 4 mmol/litre and 7 mmol/litre before meals at other times of the day.